brando90/brandomiranda/_posts/2020-10-18-mindfulness-as-a-cure-for-anxiety.md

 ---
 layout: post
-title: "Mindfulness - A cure for Anxiety"
+title: "Mindfulness as cure for Anxiety"
 date: 2020-10-18 21:09 -0500
 ---

-# Mindfulness - Mindfulness as a cure for anxiety
+# Mindfulness as a cure for anxiety

 I've been working this past year as the graduate advisor for [LCS (Latinxs in Computer Science)](http://latinoscs.web.illinois.edu/) at [UIUC](https://illinois.edu/).